NelsonBittencourt/PicArd/PCHX_Format/readme.md

 If an error occurs, you can use saved values into pchx file to restore factory defaults.

+PicArd will treat any line not starting with ":" as a comment.

 See *pic12f675_format_example.pchx* and *pic_16f886_format_example.pchx* for more
 details.